TeamFightingICE/FightingICE/DareFightingICE/AI/README.md

 ### What is the DareFightingICE AI Competition:
 ----
 In this competition, you are tasked with making an AI that plays DareFightingICE using only in-game sound data as the input.
 You will be provided with a gRPC interface that allows access to sound data and a sample AI.
+Click the image below to watch our promotional video.

 [![Watch the video](./Logo.png)](https://www.youtube.com/watch?v=89PfdLxtG4k)